Reference gallery

 Sample 3: Combined Type A & B layout: working at center median + 2-lane roadway.

-TMP combined diagram for junction area work and green-area shoulder maintenance
+TMP layout example — Type D and E combined diagram for junction-area work and shoulder maintenance in Malaysia

 Sample 4: Combined Type D & E layout: junction area + green-area / shoulder work.